Henry Burr was a Canadian singer of popular songs from the early part of the early 20th century, early radio performer and producer.

 produced for two years.

-In October 1929, he reportedly lost a substantial portion of his wealth in the Wall Street Crash of 1929.
+In October 1929, he reportedly lost a substantial portion of his wealth in the Wall Street Crash.
 Within a month, however,

 he was appointed Director of the Artist's Bureau at CBS which had just been organized under the ownership of William S. Paley.